Chrono (series): Reception

 The music of the series has been very highly regarded and enjoyed wide popularity.
 IGN termed the Chrono Trigger soundtrack "one of the best videogame soundtracks ever produced" and said that the music was a large part of the game's ability to "capture the emotions of the player".
 It furthermore called the soundtrack "some of the most memorable tunes in RPG history".
-The game itself won the "Best Music in a Cartridge-Based Game" award in Electronic Gaming Monthly's 1995 video game awards.
+The game itself won the "Best Music in a Cartridge-Based Game" award in Electronic Gaming Monthlys 1995 video game awards.
 The soundtrack for Chrono Cross won the Gold Prize for Sony's PlayStation Awards of 2000.
 IGN, in their review of the game, termed the soundtrack "a brilliant score" that "does wonders in stirring the emotional strings of the players as they're playing through the game".
 In a separate piece about Japanese RPG composers, IGN named Yasunori Mitsuda the second best out of ten behind Nobuo Uematsu.